Dr Ada Grabowska-Zhang

 Research Associate, Department of Zoology

 I completed my DPhil in behavioural ecology at the department of Zoology, Oxford, in 2012.
 During this time I researched the fitness consequences of social behaviour in the great tit (Parus major).
 I subsequently worked as a post-doctoral researcher in ethnobiology and became a Departmental Lecturer in Environmental Sciences at the Department for Continuing Education in 2018.

 Animal Behaviour, Evolution, Social Evolution, Animal Cognition, Statistics, Cells and Genes

 Graduate Teaching Areas

 I have broad research interests ranging from evolutionary ecology to conservation and society, all revolving around birds.
 For my doctorate I studied social evolutionary processes in a common British bird, the great tit.
 My post-doctoral research involved linking bird conservation to culturally-relevant knowledge of birds in traditional communities.
 The project involved creating an open platform for sharing cultural knowledge of birds.
-My current research interests lie within the area of citizen science.
+My current research interests lie within the area of citizen science, urban ecology and conservation.

-Wyndham FS, Grabowska-Zhang AM, Gosler AG, Park KE, Fanshawe J, Nathan D, Fletcher H, Del Hoyo J. (2015) The ethno-ornithology world archive (EWA): an open science archive for biocultural conservation.
+Wyndham FS, Grabowska-Zhang AM, Gosler AG, Park KE, Fanshawe J, Nathan D, Fletcher H and J Del Hoyo (2015) The ethno-ornithology world archive (EWA): an open science archive for biocultural conservation.
 Chilean Journal of Ornithology vol. 21(2)